chrisburnell/chrisburnell.com/src/pages/cv.md

     *September 2021 – November 2021*<br><br>

-    *Front-End Developer (Contracting)*
+    *Front End Developer (Contracting)*

     *February 2021 – September 2021*<br><br>

-    *Front-End Developer*
+    *Front End Developer*

     *February 2018 – July 2020*<br><br>

-    I was part of a small team of front-end developers tasked with supporting *Squiz’s* digital transformation projects primarily through delivering cut-ups, coordinating and building design systems with other teams, and building solutions in *Squiz’s* CMS, *Matrix*.
+    I was part of a small team of front end developers tasked with supporting *Squiz’s* digital transformation projects primarily through delivering cut-ups, coordinating and building design systems with other teams, and building solutions in *Squiz’s* CMS, *Matrix*.

-    - was part of an internal group in charge of building and maintaining the company’s front-end build tools
+    - was part of an internal group in charge of building and maintaining the company’s front end build tools
     - championed and helped to educate our developers on best practices and techniques to make our jobs easier and more enjoyable<br><br>

 0. **[City, University of London](https://city.ac.uk)**